Invariant character varieties of hyperbolic knots with symmetries: The character variety of and the invariant subvariety of

 We have thus proved the following fact.

 \begin{Proposition} Let $K$ be a hyperbolic knot admitting a symmetry $\psi$ of prime odd order.
-The restriction map from the $\psi$-invariant subvariety of $K$ to the character variety of $E(K)/\psi$ induces a bijection between the Zariski-open sets consisting of their irreducible characters. \end{Proposition}
+The restriction map from the character variety of $E(K)/\psi$ to the $\psi$-invariant subvariety of $K$ induces a bijection between the Zariski-open sets consisting of their irreducible characters. \end{Proposition}

 \begin{remark} Proposition~\ref{prop:invsubvar} holds more generally for hyperbolic knots admitting either a free or a periodic symmetry of odd order and for character varieties over fields of positive odd characteristic. \end{remark}